So many internet quotes are just plain wrong.

 With this post I'm halfway through a writing adventure prompted by David Brooks's article, "How America Got Mean."
 I'm offering ten challenges to myself and those who choose to join me.
 Challenge 3, 4, and 5 are all prompted by an idea called Naive Realism, proposed by a former Stanford psychologist, Dr. Lee Ross.
 Here's a summary table:

-A Humbler Alternative
+Naive Realism | A Humbler Alternative |

-I know some of the truth, but there is much I don't know (Challenge #3)
+I know the truth | I know some of the truth, but there is much I don't know (Challenge #3) |

-People hold many different ideas, and mine may not always be right (Challenge #4)
+If you know what I know, you will agree with me | People hold many different ideas, and mine may not always be right (Challenge #4) |

-If you still don't agree, then you're a fool (or worse)
+If you still don't agree, then you're a fool (or worse) | Challenge #5 |

 Social media gives us a platform to call others who disagree with us foolish (or worse), as fast as our thumbs can fly across these tiny virtual keyboards we carry in our pockets.
 There are all sorts of ways to call others names--with words or emojis, passive or aggressive, or both.